words Al Woods

 4. Build your LinkedIn profile with new skills

 94% of recruiters find specialists through Linkedin.
-It would help if you definitely created a relevant resume on this social network, back it up with certificates, experience, and a story about yourself.
+So it is essential to create a relevant resume on this social network and back it up with certificates, experiences, and an impactful story about yourself.